-When you’ve soaked up all of the rest and relaxation that a Maui resort provides, it’s time to go off-the-beaten-path to explore La Perouse Bay.
-When I visited The Valley Isle as a guest of Visit Maui, I took time out from the luxurious fun for a scenic drive to the end of the road in Makena, on Maui’s south side.
+Updated 08.19.2018: When you’ve soaked up all of the rest and relaxation that a Maui resort provides, it’s time to go off-the-beaten-path to explore La Perouse Bay (Keoneʻōʻio in Hawaiian).
+When I visited The Valley Isle as a guest of Visit Maui, I took time out from luxurious fun for a scenic drive and boomer travel adventure at the end of Makena Alanui Road, on Maui’s south side.

-A trail leads through the lava, evidence of Maui’s most recent volcanic activity, scientists estimate it flowed sometime between 1480 and 1600 AD.
+A trail leads through the lava, evidence of Maui’s most recent volcanic activity.
 Part of the historical King’s Highway (or Hopaili Trail), this path once circumnavigated Maui.
 It’s a fine place to photograph wave action as the wild Pacific powers over the black rocks in La Perouse Bay.

 Although we don’t walk the entire path, the graded trail continues along the coast to a scenic point.
-Along the way, you’ll see blowholes, protected archaeological sites and beaches with good snorkeling.
+Along the way, you’ll see blowholes, protected archaeological sites and beaches.
 Yellow tape marks areas in the lava field that are off limit.

 The next time I visit Maui, a return to La Perouse Bay is on the to do list.
 And I’ll be wearing the proper shoes.

-Check out Boomer Adventures in Hawaii for more fun things to do.
+Check out Boomer Adventures in Maui for more articles on fun things to do.

 Disclosure: Visit Maui provided this travel experience the opinions are strictly my own.